 Module IV: Mindful Insight: The Lifelong Path of Self-Healing

-In all-inclusive mindfulness we apply our open mind to expose and change the mindless habits of thinking, feeling, and acting shape our unconscious mindset, empowering our inner therapist to cut the roots of reactivity and grow proactive new ways of being in the world.
+In mindful insight we apply our open mind to expose and change the mindless habits of thinking, feeling, and acting that shape our unconscious mindset, empowering our inner therapist to cut the roots of reactivity and grow proactive new ways of being in the world.

-As we learn to view our confused childhood selves with a wise, caring mind, we begin to see through our myopic cocoon and inner monologue, and to reparent ourselves one breath at a time by replacing self-enclosure and self-criticism with the mature insight, guidance, and care our hearts need to heal, grow, and change.
+As we learn to view our confused childhood selves with a wise, caring mind, we begin to see through our worst-case sense of self and world, and to reparent ourselves one breath at a time by replacing reactive emotions and self-limiting beliefs with the mature insight and care our hearts need to heal, grow, and change.

-Once we learn to take care and give love to ourselves, we experience our stressed interactions with others—close, neutral, and far—as the interplay of our own confused, vulnerable child mind with theirs.
-We then naturally widen our circle of care and love, empowering ourselves to engage others and our larger world in a more meaningful and effective way.
+Once we learn to take care and give love to ourselves, we experience our stressed interactions with others—close, neutral, and far—as the interplay of our own confused childhood mind with theirs.
+We then naturally widen our circle of care and love, empowering ourselves to engage others and our larger world in a more meaningful, caring and effective way.

-Given the complex challenges of life in our digital age, now more than ever we need to harness the creative power of imagination to a proactive vision of better living in a better world.
-Re-envisioning our lives through the eyes of inspiring mentors can awaken the heroic resolve we need to reshape our self, life, work, and world for the best.
+Given the complex challenges of life in our digital age, now more than ever we need to harness our creative imagination and energy to a proactive vision of thriving sustainably with others in a more caring world.
+Re-envisioning our lives through the eyes of empowering mentors and tapping the inspiring chemistry of altruism can awaken the caring resolve we need to shape a more resilient self, life, and planet earth.

 Who is This Teacher Training For?